bamoha/onlineMed-test/README.md

 There are a few decisions that were made and should be noted.

-- There are two pages, the first can be found on [/request/order](https://online-med-test.vercel.app/request/order)
+- There are two pages, the first can be found on [/request/order](https://online-med-test.vercel.app/request/order), and its also the default page
 - The second can be found on [/request/refund](https://online-med-test.vercel.app/request/refund)
 - The refund page has a fully functioning file browser and a drag and drop implementation
 - The help Icon on the bottom right has a little animation on hover